amalshaji/amalshaji.com/src/routes/blog/deploying-sapper-to-deta/+page.md

 [Deta.sh](https://deta.sh) is a cloud platform that lets you run Python or Node applications for **free**.
 They also offer other products such as deta base, a NoSQL-based database, and deta drive for hosting files.

-> Hoping the `Golang` support comes to deta sooner.
-I'm a big fan of the service.

 Why Sapper?

 [Sapper](https://sapper.svelte.dev) is a framework for building web applications of all sizes, with a beautiful development experience and flexible filesystem-based routing.
 It is the predecessor of [Sveltekit](https://kit.svelte.dev/).